cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_04_users_app_and_db_by_helm.md

 ```vagrant@vagrant:~$ curl localhost:8081/bulletinboard-users-service/api/v1.0/users
 [{"createdAt":1536141529412,"updatedAt":null,"version":1,"id":"42","email":"john.doe@sample.org","premiumUser":true}]
 ```
-With this you have a running users service and a way to fill the DB with users.
+With this you have a running users service and now know a way to fill the DB with users.

 ## Step 2: Job to fill DB
-Now you added a premiumUser to the DB by hand, which we now want to automate.
+In step 1 you added a premiumUser to the DB by hand, which we'll automate in this exercise.

 __Purpose: Learn how to use a *job* and a bit more about *strings* in yamls__